RWC Historic Series

 Items

-To emphasize America’s deep historical connection to Madeira, each wine in the series is named for a U.S. city where Madeira was popular in the 18th and 19th centuries.
-Thus, Charleston Sercial and Savannah Verdelho celebrate the South’s love of drier Madeiras, while Boston Bual and New York Malmsey acknowledge the North’s appreciation of sweeter Madeiras.
-Each bottle bears an early engraving from that city, along with a back label describing the wine and America’s special link to Madeira’s illustrious history.
+To highlight America’s deep historical connection to Madeira, each wine in the series is named after a U.S. city where Madeira was popular in the 18th and 19th centuries.
+Charleston Sercial and Savannah Verdelho honor the South’s preference for drier Madeiras, while Boston Bual and New York Malmsey reflect the North’s taste for sweeter Madeiras.
+Each bottle features an engraving of the corresponding city and a back label explaining the wine’s historical significance to America.